roguehistory/Hist_Digh3814/content/en/docs/6-contact.md

 He will be present in our class discord server every day.

 If we ever get out of quarantine, and you're in Ottawa, he often haunts the Library coffeeshop.

+### Online Office Hours

+Dr. Graham will be present in our [Discord server](/week/1/discord) every Wednesday from 1 until 3, and quite possibly the evenings too.